 Breaking down metaphors

-In essence, a metaphor is a comparison between two unlike things which suggests a likeness.
+In essence, a metaphor is a comparison between two things which suggests a likeness.
 There are many types of metaphors and even more ways in which they can be used to spark the reader’s interest and imagination.
 Before we jump into the examples, let's define metaphor.

 What is a metaphor?